-I did promise you a follow-up to last weeks’ article, More is Not Better, in which I shared with you the experience of my life grinding to a halt within a mere few days, how I managed to salvage my work and health, and my subsequent epiphany about my current MO – and the realization that it was beyond time for a new one!
+I did promise you a follow-up to last weeks’ article, More is Not Better, in which I shared with you the experience of my life grinding to a halt within a mere few days, how I managed to salvage my work and health, and my subsequent epiphany about my current modus operandi – and the realization that it was beyond time for a new one!
 Well, here it is.
 I will show you what I did to change my life so that I actually ENJOY each day, whilst still being productive and achieving my goals.
 Sounds like a win-win doesn’t it?
 It is.
 Here’s why.

 Quality over quantity.
 It’s such a simple concept, and ironically as a sport scientist, one that I should be very familiar with.
-I mean, it’s what I teach athletes to do on a regular basis!
-To focus on quality training rather than excessive amounts of “junk” quantity, that does nothing but load up the fatigue and instill bad habits.
+I mean, it’s what I teach professionals to do on a regular basis!
+To focus on quality work rather than excessive amounts of quantity, that does nothing but load up the fatigue and instil bad habits.
 Hmmmm…sounds familiar doesn’t it?!
 Yes, this could be applied across all areas of life – business, sport, personal – so it’s an absolute mystery to me why I hadn’t connected the dots in my own life sooner.
 The blinkers were on so tight that it took a near-disaster situation to snap me out of my current way of being, and realise that this actually wasn’t serving me, nor was it a very enjoyable way to live!